August 2009

 is, admittedly, a shared

-facility (and therefore very inexpensive for us, although the city is
+facility and therefore very inexpensive for us, but it isn't a time

 time, we have a dock community of

 mood for that.
 It's a great recreation model.
-Our "cottage"

 has various rooms, like the Sailor's

-Lounge, a great kitchen, showers, a Great Room where the community
+a Great Room where the community

-gathers to play darts and euchre on Wednesday evening and they open the
+gathers to play darts and euchre on Wednesday evening and they open

 restaurant.
 There's a downstair deck